colinseper/CodingJourney/README.md

 ● Personal Project - Quizzer: a java application (through the command line) to help me review my programming notes specifically, but also other school notes (Quizzer Repository).

-● Introduction to Object Oriented Programming with Python(C): Basic introduction to Python.
+● Introduction to Object Oriented Programming with Python(C - College): Basic introduction to Python.

 ● <a href= "https://www.coursera.org/learn/algorithms-part1" target ="blank"> Algorithms I</a> and <a href="https://www.coursera.org/learn/algorithms-part2"> Algorithms II </a>(IP):